rsrini7/Smart-Support-Buddy/README.md

 - Semantic search with sentence transformers
 - Bulk ingestion of MSG files, Confluence pages, and StackOverflow Q&A
 - Vector search with configurable similarity threshold
-- Responsive Material UI interface and configuration management
+- Responsive, feature-rich Material UI interface and configuration management
-- Chroma Admin UI for vector database management
+- **ChromaDB Admin UI support:** (If using Chroma's admin UI, see Chroma documentation)
 - **Jira ID search boost:** Searching for a Jira ID will always return the exact match as the top result (similarity score 1.0)

 ## System Architecture